Harwood Baseball Factory

-The Harwood Baseball Factory (also referred to as the H. Harwood & Sons Baseball Factory) was the first world's factory to manufacture baseballs.
+The Harwood Baseball Factory (also referred to as the H. Harwood & Sons Baseball Factory) was the first factory to manufacture baseballs.
 The factory was in operation from 1858 to 1976 and is located in Natick, Massachusetts.

 Building

 Built in 1858, the Harwood factory is a symmetrical three-story wooden building with more than 9000 sqft featuring a mansard roof and a partially exposed brick basement.
 Positioned on Walnut Hill, it faces south toward North Avenue and looks over Main Street.
 The structure includes a wide entablature with double wooden brackets supporting overhanging eaves, while the first and second-story windows feature projecting cornices.
 The south elevation contains eleven dormers topped with triangular pediments, while four dormers on the facade have truncated tops.